The Best Salt Containers To Buy

 - Once the Industrial Revolution started, salt and its containers lost their status symbols.
 Nearly every household had salt in a salt box/cellar with lid.
 In fact, salt cellars were one of the first things to be mass-produced using pressed glass manufacturing.

-- Salt boxes kept their popularity until the early 1900sm when anti-clumping chemicals starting being added to table salt and this led the popularity of salt shakers.
+- Salt boxes kept their popularity until the early 1900th C when anti-clumping chemicals starting being added to table salt and this led the popularity of salt shakers.

-- It is only recently that salt containers have become popular again, especially due to the increasing use of natural artisan sea salt by home cooks.
+- It is only recently that salt containers have become popular again, especially due to the increasing use of pure and unrefined sea salt collected by skilled artisans being valued by home cooks.

 Sea Salt vs Table Salt

-In comparison artisan Sea Salt is minimally processed, very often hand-harvested and uses little or no machinery and with all trace minerals intact.
+- In comparison traditionally crafted sea salt is minimally processed, very often hand-harvested and uses little or no machinery and with all trace minerals intact.

 Beautiful pink hue of gourmet Australian Sea Salt Flakes